AronAyub/AronAyub/README.md

 - 🔭 I’m Aron Ayub
 - 🔭 https://aronayub.github.io/my-portifolio/#home
 - 🧑‍💻 I'm an IoT Solutions Engineer & a Solution lead/Developer.
 - 👯 I'm looking to collaborate on Python, C, IoTSolutions and EmbeddedAI based products.
 Ai ?
-Mmmh, NLP, Computer vision and creating anomaly detectors would be fun !
+Mmmh, NLP, Computer vision, running EDGE Models and creating anomaly detectors would be fun !
 - 💞️ Thinking of an initiative to make Africa a better place?
 We can as well collaborate.
 - 🤔 I'm on [Twitter](https://twitter.com/aron_ayub) - @aron_ayub
 - 📫 I'm on [LinkiedIn](https://www.linkedin.com/in/aron-ayub/)- Aron Ayub